-- ABMS Internal Medicine - Critical Care Medicine
+- American Board of Internal Medicine - Critical Care Medicine

 - University of Pittsburgh, School of Medicine, PA, 1984

 - William Beaumont Army Medical Center, Internal Medicine, TX, 1987

 - William Beaumont Army Medical Center, Internal Medicine, TX, 1985

 - Brooke Army Medical Center, Critical Care Medicine, TX, 1991

 - Brooke Army Medical Center, Pulmonary Medicine, TX, 1990

 I specialize in Critical Care, Sepsis, COPD and ARDS.

 Dr. Ouellette attended medical school at the University of Pittsburgh School of Medicine.
 He completed his Internal Medicine residency at William Beaumont Army Medical Center in Texas where he was the Chief Medical Resident.
 He then completed a fellowship in Pulmonary and Critical Care Medicine at Brooke Army Medical Center in Texas.
 Dr. Ouellette served in the US Army for 25 years, where he attained the rank of Colonel and was the Army's senior Pulmonary and Critical Care Medicine specialist.
 Currently, Dr. Ouellette is the Associate Director of Medical Critical Care at Henry Ford Hospital.

 Doctors should provide the same kind of care to their patients that they would wish to see someone in their immediate family receive.
 This means taking the time, paying attention to needs.
 This means being accessible.
 This means providing advice based on the best clinical evidence.
 This means helping patients deal with barriers to good care in our health care system.